 Health Behaviour in School-aged Children

 Organisation responsible: Health Behaviour in School-aged Children (HBSC) is a cross-national research study conducted in collaboration with the WHO Regional Office for Europe.
-The Scottish survey is commissioned by NHS Health Scotland and carried out by the Child & Adolescent Health Research Unit (CAHRU) at the University of St Andrews.
-CAHRU is also the HBSC International Coordinating Centre, again supported by NHS Health Scotland.
+The Scottish survey is commissioned by Public Health Scotland and carried out by MRC/CSO Social and Public Health Sciences Unit at the University of Glasgow in collaboration with the School of Medicine at the University of St Andrews..
+The University of Glasgow also hosts the International Coordinating Centre (ICC) for the HBSC study and research network.

 Survey content: Each survey questionnaire contains a core set of questions looking at the following: